-- Persons with impaired hearing may not be aware of emergency alarms.
-Therefore they may need to be warned in other ways: get the person's attention moving into their line of sight, touching the person on the shoulder, or using a note telling them what the emergency is an the nearest evacuation route. - · Assist the person to evacuate nd when you have reached safety, ask if any further assistance is needed.
+- Persons with impaired hearing may now be aware of emergency alarms.
+Therefore, they may need to be warned on other ways: - Get the person's attention by moving into their line of sight, touching the person on the shoulder, or using a note telling them what the emergency is and the nearest evacuation route - Assist the person to evacuate and when you have reached safety, ask if any further assistance is needed. - Confirm "buddy" for the duration of the evacuation.